Why do you think you are not reaping much from cold email marketing? Are you doing everything right?

 But, if you want your target audience to treat your email as spam, please do the following.

 - Forget all the flaws in your email and click the send button without proofreading.
 That will put your email in the spam folder.

 - Templates are good, but they might not connect with your recipients’ expectations.
 It will help if you ignore them and align your content with your recipients’ understanding.
 But if you want to sound robotic, use templates.

 - Cold emailing is about sending emails to people you haven’t met before.
 But for your emails to be ignored, send them to everybody without confirming their correct contact information.

 - Write long emails that give all the history about you, your business, and the services you offer.
 Remember, people have busy schedules and have no time for your details.
-That way, your email will end in the spam folder.
+That way, your email will end up in the spam folder.

-There you have it; you would not want to use these harmful tips while sending your cold emails, neither will I use them.
+There you have it; you would not want to use these harmful tips while sending your cold emails, and neither will I use them.